brialorelle/drawing_production_and_recognition/README.md

-# "Parallel devleopmental changes in children's production and recognition of line drawings of visual concepts"
+# "Parallel developmental changes in children's production and recognition of line drawings of visual concepts"

 This repository is designed to share the data, code, and figures that support the above paper.